nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC13 - Edit a booking**
+**Use case: UC14 - Edit a booking**

 **MSS**

 1. User requests to edit information about a specific booking.
-2. BookCoin To The Moon edits the booking information.
+2. BookCoin To The Moon updates the booking information and saves it to the booking system.

     Use case ends.